The best Speechify alternative for Mac in 2026

 How do I cancel my Speechify subscription before switching?

 Depends on where you signed up.
-The step-by-step cancel guide covers web, iOS and Android, with refund tips.
+The full cancel guide is here — covers web, iOS and Android, with refund tips.